Skip to content

 These commercial activities enable the Rūnanga to deliver a range of services to Ngāti Awa via our social arm Ngāti Awa Community Development Trust.

-The office of Te Rūnanga o Ngāti Awa also provides environmental, research and archival, and iwi development services.
+The office of Te Rūnanga o Ngāti Awa also provides environmental, research and archival, and Iwi development services.

 The benefits of the settlement are for all members of Ngāti Awa, wherever they may live.